-&lt;sup>23 These programmes allow the City to develop different forms of housing opportunities, ranging from in situ upgrades of informal settlements, to rental housing in the form of community residential units (CRUs), institutional and social housing, as well as homeownership opportunities such as Breaking New Ground (BNG) and gap housing for qualifying beneficiaries.
+These programmes allow the City to develop dimeterit forms of housing opportunities, ranging from in situ upgrades of informal settements to renal housing in the form of community residential units (CROs), institutional and social housing, as well as home-ownership opportunities such as Breaking New Ground (BNG) and gap housing for qualifying beneficiaries.

-&lt;sup>24 A strategy to provide basic services to informal settlements will be implemented.
-The development of an integrated human settlement plan includes not just houses, but all community facilities such as cemeteries, sports facilities and libraries.
-See City of Cape Town, "5 Year Integrated Housing Plan 2010/2011 - 2014/2015."
+A strategy to provide basic services to informal settlements will be implemented.
+The development of an integrated human settlements plan includes not just houses, but all community facilities, such as cemeteries, sports facilities and libraries.
+See City of Cape Town Five-Year Integrated Housing Plan 2010/2011 - 2014/2015.